saxix/stefanoapostolico.com/content/articles/2015/05/16-create_custom_skipif_pytest_markers.md

 <!-- PELICAN_END_SUMMARY -->

-[Pytest](https://pytest.org/latest/contents.html) is my favourite testing tool, it provides a lot of useful highly configurable features.
-The idea  is to create custom [skipif](https://pytest.org/latest/skipping.html#skipping) markers the implement a complex logic removing the need to duplicate to much code, or using logic that cannot be read easily in one line.
+[Pytest](https://pytest.org/latest/contents.html) is my favourite testing tool, it provides a lot of useful and highly configurable features.
+The idea  is to create custom [skipif](https://pytest.org/latest/skipping.html#skipping) markers that implement a complex logic removing the need to duplicate to much code, or using logic that cannot be read easily in one line.

 So instead to write these: